60 DAY RETURN GUARANTEE

 You’ve made the decision that you want to buy a balance bike for your youngster, great choice, you won’t regret it!
 Check out my post Stabilisers are Teaching Children Bad Habits if you want to read the science behind the benefits of balance bikes.

 Next comes the research to figure out which one will be the best one to buy.

 Balance bikes come in a gorgeous array of makes and models these days which is great!
 Although it makes sifting through the many options a little more work.

 I’ve tried to save you some work highlighting the key points that you might want to consider.

-Some balance bikes such as the Wishbone Bikes have a larger overall frame so suit a child who is of average height or above for their age.
-Strider Bikes have a smaller frame size so suit those toddlers who are more petite.
+Some balance bikes such as the Wishbone Bikes or Ridgeback Scoot Balance Bikes have a larger overall frame so suit a child who is of average height or above for their age, or if your rider is a little older in starting out their balance bike journey.
+The Hornit Airo Balance Bikes have a slightly smaller frame size so suit those toddlers who are more petite or younger starting out.

 Nylon is a great tough option and, with glass fibre re-inforcement, has extra strength.
 The Wishbone Recycled Edition Balance Bike or Trike are super sturdy and have stainless steel axels now too so they can be left outside with no problems.